ecschuetz/TWS-API-Historical-Data-Manager/README.md

 ### How it works

-click connect to make to run the given arguments from the API-Config TWS Panel and the Input Panel
+- Press 'Connect' to run the given arguments from the API-Config TWS Panel and the Input Panel.(see RealtimeStreaming.m)

-Run 'Receive Data' button to get the historical Data
+- Press 'Receive Data' button to get the historical Data from your liveStream (see Plotting.m)

-Select Input and Output arguments to build your own neural Network with nftool (click the 'Neural Net Fitting' button)
+- Select Input and Output arguments to build your own neural Network with nftool

+- Press the 'Neural Net Fitting' button (see neuralNetFitting.m)

 Save the historical Data by clicking 'Save to .xls'.

 The Sheet will be located where the Programm.m or .exe is located

-Click Disconnect
+Press 'Disconnect'

 Start your next analysis